 Public transportation, highway access, parking, restaurants and shops, parks and safety are a few important considerations.

 But the importance of location doesn’t stop at the doorstep.

 It’s important to also look at location within the building.
 Is it close to an elevator?
 A mile walk to the lobby?
 Where is your parking spot in relation to the unit?
-Day-to-day this kind of stuff matters.
+Day-to-day, this kind of stuff really matters.

 The physical condition of the loft building itself is often overlooked but in fact is just as critical or even more so than the condition of the unit itself.